MicrosoftDocs/learn/learn-pr/azure/analyze-logs-with-kql/includes/3-list-active-machines-not-sending-logs.md

 ## Identify recently active machines that stopped logging data

-To identify recently active machines that stopped logging data, write a query that lists the agents that have been active in the past 48 hours, but haven't logged data to the `Heartbeat` table in the last five minutes.
+Write a query that lists the machines that have been active in the past 48 hours, but haven't logged data to the `Heartbeat` table in the last five minutes.

 1. Retrieve all logs from the past 48 hours: